Propecia (finasteride) is a medication used to treat hair loss in men who are suffering from male pattern baldness (androgenetic alopecia).

 The inactive ingredients in Propecia are lactose, microcrystalline cellulose E460, pregelatinised maize starch, sodium starch glycollate, docusate sodium, magnesium stearate E572, hypromellose E464, hydroxypropyl cellulose E463, titanium dioxide, talc, yellow iron oxide E172, and red iron oxide E172.

 Always take Propecia as instructed by your doctor or pharmacist.
 Take one tablet per day with or without food, at around the same time each day.
-Propecia will not work faster if you take a higher daily dose and if you take too much Propecia, contact a doctor immediately.
+Propecia will not work faster if you take a higher daily dose and if you take too much Propecia, you should contact a doctor immediately.
 If you miss a dose, take it as soon as you remember, but do not take a double dose to make up for a missed one.
-It can take between 3 and 6 months for Propecia to take full effect.
+It can take between 3 and 6 months for Propecia to start to have noticeable effects.
 If you stop taking Propecia, you are likely to lose the hair you have gained within 9 to 12 months.

-The recommended dose of Propecia is 1 x 1 mg tablet taken daily.
+The recommended dose of Propecia is one 1 mg tablet taken daily.